-No steel erection will begin without a written Notice to Commence Steel Erection (see Appendix 13) from Layton Construction.
-Workers engaged in steel erection activities including but not limited to connecting, decking, and bolt up are not exempt from Layton Construction's 100% fall protection requirements when working from six (6) feet or greater.
-Perimeter safety cable installed by steel erector will remain in place unless otherwise instructed by Layton Construction.
-Training records indicating workers have received required steel erection training will be provided during the pre-mobilization meeting, and if any changes at site-specific orientation.
+No steel erection may begin without a written Notice to Commence Steel Erection (see Appendix 13) from Layton Construction.
+Workers engaged in steel erection activities, including but not limited to connecting, decking, and bolt up, shall comply with Layton Construction's 100% fall protection requirements when working at heights six feet or more.
+Such steel erection workers are not exempt from compliance with Layton Construction's 100% fall protection requirements.

+Perimeter safety cables installed by steel erector shall remain in place unless otherwise instructed by Layton Construction.
+Training records indicating workers have received required steel erection training will be provided during the premobilization meeting, and if any changes at site-specific orientation.
 These records will be maintained at the project in Construct PM and available for review by Layton Construction.